davidBoertjes/Touch-Lamp/README.md

 - Adjust brightness levels in the touch sensor lambda (e.g., `{0, 30, 50, 100}`)
 - Change touch threshold for sensitivity
 - Modify UART pins if needed
-- Add more dimmers by duplicating number/light/output blocks with new IDs

 ## Troubleshooting